Qobuz or Tidal? Which is more worth it?

 2023-10-10 19:56:00

-Since Qobuz arrived in Brazil, Tidal subscribers have been in doubt about which of the two streaming services would be more worth it.
+Since Qobuz arrived in Brazil, Tidal subscribers have been in doubt regarding which of the two streaming services would be more worth it.
 Although many only look at the price charged for the plans, it is important to evaluate other features such as the variety of music in each platform’s library, the interface, playback features, among others.
 If the application is not properly configured, this will also influence the experience obtained, which is another aspect to be considered as well.

 Which has the best music library?